Milk borne diseases: Listeria

 Sepsis is one of the typical symptoms of listeriosis presented clinically, and it is the most severe response to bacterial infections in the human body.

 Listeria monocytogenes is one of the strains of the genus Listeria, which is a food-borne pathogen and can cause a grave and mortal illness termed listeriosis.
 Most of the listeriosis-related outbreaks in the West are associated with dairy food such as unprocessed milk.
 Many animal species can be infected with Listeria but listeriosis can be rarely observed in clinical animals.
 Listeria spp. can be shed in the excreta of carriers, and milk contamination is mainly due to faecal contamination during the milking process.
 Also, post-pasteurisation is a possible way of contamination involving the food processing environment as L. monocytogenes can survive in diverse environments, leading to the formation of biofilms in areas difficult to access.
 That's the reason why it is usually difficult to eliminate L. monocytogenes.

 L. monocytogenes infection is implicated in both sporadic episodes as well as large outbreaks of human illnesses around the world.
-Deceases related to milk contamination are frequently caused by listeriosis, which has the highest fatality rate among all milk-borne diseases.
-The annual incidence of listeriosis in most countries within the European Union is approximately two and ten recorded incidences for one million population.
-What's more, in terms of food-borne illnesses, L. monocytogenes infections have set the highest hospitalisation rate record (91%) in the US.
+Deaths related to milk contamination are frequently caused by listeriosis, which has the highest fatality rate among all milk-borne diseases.
+The annual incidence of listeriosis in most countries within the European Union is approximately 2-10 cases per one million population.
+Furthermore, in terms of food-borne illnesses, L. monocytogenes infections have set the highest hospitalisation rate record (91%) in the US.

 Children, pregnant women, the elderly, and immunocompromised individuals in the exposed population have a higher risk of suffering from listeriosis.
 Typical symptoms presented clinically are sepsis, meningitis, or meningoencephalitis.
 Particularly, the maternal-foetal interface in pregnant women, which is also called decidua with natural localised immunosuppression, favours the growth of L. monocytogenes and this would increase the risk of abortion.
 In addition, febrile gastroenteritis was recognised as a milder form of listeriosis in the 1990s.